-- Media production Students create the production they designed in Unit 3, charting their progress in a production journal. - Agency and Control in and of the Media Students learn about the ways in which the relationship between the media and audiences has changed over time, researching case studies where texts have been regulated for legal, ethical or moral reasons.
+- Media production Students create the production they designed in Unit 3, charting their progress in a reflective journal. - Agency and Control in and of the Media Students learn about the ways in which the relationship between the media and audiences has changed over time, researching case studies where media products have been regulated for legal, ethical or moral reasons.

-- Create stories in a variety of media forms (video, audio, print). - Explore questions such as: - What is the relationship between the media and its audiences? - Why do we as audiences both love and fear the media? - Use media technologies to explore ideas and develop skills in media production.
+- Create stories in a variety of media forms (video, audio, print). - Explore questions such as: - O What makes an effective media narrative? - What is the relationship between the media and its audiences?
+Who controls who? - Why do we as audiences both love and fear the media? - Use media technologies (software and equipment) to explore ideas and develop skills in media production.

 Folio subject: Yes, Media is a mix of both theory and practice, as such it has a different folio requirement than other arts studies.
+Over the course of this course you will develop an online folio that charts the development of your project.
 Once the production design plan is completed it is not developed further in Semester Two but is annotated in conjunction with the development of their production.

 - Class discussion

 - Viewing, reading and analysing media texts, ideas and discourses

 - Learning productions skills

-- · Planning and creating media productions
+- Planning and creating media productions

+- Evaluating your own media production and those of your classmates

-- Cambridge Media Reframed VCE Units 1-4, 2018 - Digital SLR and video cameras (available from the library) - Adobe Creative Cloud applications (accessible via the school network)
+- Cambridge Media Reframed VCE Units 1-4, 2018 - Digital SLR and video cameras (available from the library) - Adobe Creative Cloud applications (accessible via the school network) - USB thumb drive/SD card for storage purposes and personal headphones